DavidLegarre/Theory-notes/Mathematics/Statistics/Probability/Probabilistic Graphical Models.md

 # Probabilistic Graphical Models (PGM)
-By using models such as [[Bayesian Network]], we can encode a  high-dimensional probability distribution, and it allows for sparse parameterization.
+By using [[Graph|graphs]] we can encode a  high-dimensional probability distribution, and it allows for sparse parameterization.
+So that we can easily infer the [[Probability|probabilities]] of our model.